flosell/lambdacd/getting-started.md

 Most build pipelines need to touch version control at some point.
 So let's see how we can wait for commits, check out a repository and run some tests.

-So let's create a new pipeline structure first:
+So let's change our pipeline to something that does this:

 {% highlight clojure %}
 (def pipeline-def
   `(
      (either
        manualtrigger/wait-for-manual-trigger
        wait-for-repo)
-    (with-repo
+     (with-workspace
+       clone
        run-some-tests)))
 {% endhighlight %}

 A couple of things aren't there yet:

 * `wait-for-repo` to wait for commits on a repository
-* `with-repo` to check out the repository and run other steps on the checked out repository
+* `clone` to check out the repository and run other steps on the checked out repository
 * `run-some-tests` actually run some tests.

 Let's get started!

-First, let's pull in LambdaCDs Git support:
+First, we add the [lambdacd-git](https://github.com/flosell/lambdacd-git) library to `project.clj`[^1]:

+[^1]: You might notice that LambdaCD itself already contains git-support in the `lambdacd.git` namespace.
+It has a number of drawbacks (mainly in terms of flexibility and robustness) and will probably be deprecated in the future.
+Therefore, we are using the newer, more feature-rich lambdacd-git in this guide.

 {% highlight clojure %}
+; [...]
+:dependencies [; [...]
+               [lambdacd-git "0.1.6"]
+               ; [...]
+               ]
+{% endhighlight %}

+We'll also import the namespace it provides in `steps.clj`:

+{% highlight clojure %}
 (ns my-first-pipeline.steps
   (:require [lambdacd.steps.shell :as shell]
-            [lambdacd.steps.git :as git]))
+            [lambdacd-git.core :as lambdacd-git]))
 {% endhighlight %}

 Also, let's put the repository information into a constant so we can use them in both git-related steps we are going to